MECHANICAL TELEVISION LINK INDEX

 Otherwise, you'll have an offset color picture.

-- Monitor Building Process
+Monitor Building

 Roland Givan's superb photo essay demonstrates how he built working mechanical TV monitor.
-This will be favorite
+This

-- Print out a Nipkow disc
+Print out a Nipkow Disc

-- Print out a TV color wheel
+Print out a TV color wheel

 compatible color.
 Template for printing a color wheel.
 Perform your own experiments!